Hattie McDaniel: Death

-In August 1950, McDaniel entered the hospital with a heart ailment.
-She was released in October to recuperate at home, and was reported on January 3, 1951, as showing "slight improvement in her recovery from a mild stroke".
+On August 26, 1951, McDaniel suffered a stroke, complicated by diabetes and a heart ailment, and was admitted to the Temple Hospital in Los Angeles.

-She died of breast cancer on October 26, 1952, in the hospital of the Motion Picture House in Woodland Hills, California.
+She died of breast cancer on October 26, 1952, in the hospital of the Motion Picture House in the San Fernando Valley.
 She was survived by her brother Sam McDaniel.
-Thousands of mourners turned out to celebrate her life and achievements.
+Three thousand mourners turned out to celebrate her life and achievements.